nodebasewm/nodebasewm.github.io/content/en/docs/Tools/ayaview/_index.md

 ## Ayaview on Sentry Node

-If your run ayaview on a sentry node, you will only see chain activity such as blocks and chai n events.
+If your run ayaview on a sentry node, you will only see chain activity such as blocks and chain events.
 If you want to see the validator node status information this sentry is pointing to, you will have to pass a config.toml file to ayaview.
+Ayaview will clearly display on the Home tab if your node is a validator or a sentry node.

 You can use the config.toml delivered as part of ayaview.zip.
 Edit the value of **validator** in the config.toml with the address of your validator node.